abstractvector/contentry/README.md

 # To Do
 - write some documentation
-- add event hooks for manipulating data in resolvers
+- add DataLoader to avoid repeat hits to the same resource
+- caching of the sequelize queries